 To purchase tickets, give us a call at (814) 255-6515, or use the PayPal option below on this page!
 Please note, all online ticket purchases have a small surcharge included for processing fees.

-These three individuals have given a large part of their lives to the mission of the Community Arts Center.
+These four individuals have given a large part of their lives to the mission of the Community Arts Center.
 Their efforts have touched many lives, impacting the community, region, and on a national level.
 They exemplify CACCC’s moto of keeping the Arts Alive!

 Thank you to Ameriserv Financial, Corporate Sponsor for this year's Celebrating A Legacy!